KartikChugh/Scavengers/README.md

 ### Every day is a struggle to survive.

-Use WASD / arrow keys to manuever a lone adventurer, **Halen**, as he journeys through a long and dangerous dungeon.
+Use WASD / arrow keys to manuever a lone adventurer as he journeys through a long and dangerous dungeon.
 Goblins await, ready to pounce, but food and drinks replenish our brave hero.

 <img src="imgs/demo-escaping-HD.gif" width="335">